GJZwiers/deno-config-init/README.md

 `--help` will print helpful information to the terminal.

-`--yes` or `-y` will initialize the project with all the defaults, skipping the
+`--yes` or `-y` will initialize the project in the current working directory with all the defaults, skipping the prompts:
-prompts:

 ```bash
 deno-init --yes